TrellixVulnTeam/swahilipython_SCMU/Doc/library/linecache.rst

 --------------

-The :mod:`linecache` module allows one to get any line from a Python source file, while attempting to optimize internally, using a cache, the common case where many lines are read from a single file.
+The :mod:`linecache` module allows one to get any line kutoka a Python source file, while attempting to optimize internally, using a cache, the common case where many lines are read kutoka a single file.
 This is used by the :mod:`traceback` module to retrieve source lines for inclusion in  the formatted traceback.

 The :func:`tokenize.open` function is used to open files.
 This